StartNewsReverse logistics grows more than 10% in Brazil

 Reverse logistics grows more than 10% in Brazil

-Carlos Tanaka, CEO ofPostalGow, company specializing in logistics solutions in the telecommunications sector, highlights the importance of these changes.
-The implementation of stricter policies has been essential for the advancement of reverse logistics.
-Companies and consumers are more aware of their responsibilities and technology has facilitated the process, affirms
+Carlos Tanaka, CEO ofPostalGow, a logistics solutions company specializing in the telecommunications sector, highlights the importance of these changes.
+"The implementation of stricter policies has been essential for the advancement of reverse logistics.
+Companies and consumers are more aware of their responsibilities, and technology has facilitated the process," he states.

 Technological advances and new regulations

 With the evolution of technology, reverse logistics also benefits from innovations that make the process more efficient.
-Advanced tracking systems, artificial intelligence and automation are just some of the tools that are changing the industry, improving operational efficiency and increasing transparency and traceability of products
+Advanced tracking systems, artificial intelligence, and automation are just some of the tools that are changing the industry, improving operational efficiency, and increasing transparency and traceability of products.

 Future trends and the role of technology